eProsima/Fast-DDS-docs/docs/advanced.rst

     It has no configuration available.

 - :class:`FileConsumer`:
     It prints the logging messages to a file.
-It has two configuration parameters, :class:`filename` that defines the file where the consumer will write the log messages and :class:`append` that indicates to the consumer if the output file must be opened to append new content.
+It has two configuration parameters:

+      * :class:`filename` that defines the file where the consumer will write the log messages.
+      * :class:`append` that indicates to the consumer if the output file must be opened to append new content.

     By default, :class:`filename` is **output.log** and :class:`append` is equals to **false**.

 If you want to add a consumer to manage the logs, you must call the :class:`RegisterConsumer` method of the Log.